You are here

 For additional information about NCI and recent cancer research findings, visit the NCI web site.

-August 1940—The Journal of the National Cancer Institute published its first issue.
+August 1940—The first issue of the Journal of the National Cancer Institute was published.

-July 1, 1946—The cancer control program was established with appropriations to the states for support of cancer control activities.
-Staff was organized into 6 sections: biology, biochemistry, biophysics, chemotherapy, epidemiology, and pathology.
+July 1, 1946—The cancer control program was established, providing grants to the states for support of cancer control activities.

 July 2, 1953—NCI inaugurated a full-scale clinical research program in the new Clinical Center.